 In knowing the "at risk of dropping out" status of the majority of students enrolling in the school, we begin interventions from the point of enrollment.
 Upon enrollment, students participate in a course entitled Professional Skills.
 In this course students learn study skills and strategies to be more successful in school, especially in the area of time management.
-We believe students are less likely to dropout if they have an ideas of the career opportunities available to them..
+We believe students are less likely to drop out if they have an ideas of the career opportunities available to them.
+The counselor meets with students to support with post-secondary planning and career exploration.